-- Students to engage and inspire a developing love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
+Students will acquire a developing love of music and improve their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As students progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

-- Our student experience to be enhanced through our enrichment curriculum, where students, informed and inspired by their Music lessons, can take part in a wide variety of music ensembles and have the opportunity to perform at college and within our local community.
+Our student experience is enhanced through our enrichment curriculum, where students, informed and inspired by their Music lessons, can take part in a wide variety of music ensembles and have the opportunity to perform at college and within our local community.